dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 You can also edit a copy of the `submit_demo_model.sh` script (which is what the former uses to start each job) if you wish to test/rerun a single model at a time.

+## Demes Plotting
+Plotting demes from optimized model results is simple in dadi and is done automatically (unless otherwise specified by user) in `dadi_3_demo_model.py`.
+However, you may wish to add/edit unique plot labels specific to your project to make them more interpretable.
+You can do this by coding up your own small script that takes the Model SFS file (generated from `dadi_3_demo_model.py`) and following the Demes Instructions described in dadi documentation here: https://dadi.readthedocs.io/en/latest/user-guide/demes/.
+Keep in mind that to generate demes plots with "Generations" as the Y-axis scale, you'll need to provide an estimated ancestral population size (`Na`).
+You'll also need an estimated generation time for plotting the Y-axis in "Years".
+NOTE: `Na` is calculated automatically in `dadi_3_demo_model.py` and is printed in your job output.
+See **Additional Notes** for more info on how `Na` is calculated.

 ## Likelihood Ratio Tests
 `dadi_4_LRT.py` performs Likelihood Ratio Comparisons between previously generated nested models (comparing a more complex model to a less complex model).
 You can run this job on an HPC using `submit_LRT.sh` and editing relevent parameters in `params_dadi.sh`.